grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Owen had his own electric pump --- a smaller one that pumped air --- down at the edge of the black lake, and he was feeding an air hose to Chips, who was wearing a diving mask connected to the hose.
 She was kicking to keep her head above water while holding up a welding stick with one hand that was connected by yet more cables to a welding rig chocked into place next to the pump.

 Chips dove down, and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
-This repeated a few times before Chips' head broke back through the surface.
+This repeated a few times before Chips's head broke back through the surface.
 She ripped off the diving mask.
 "Owen!
 I need another fuckin' piece of steel plate, and --- fuck it --- another brace too."

 "Alright!" called the kid from the shore, where the water lapped at the toes of his boots.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.